Why it's never OK to look at someone's emails without permission.

 In the age of cell phones, text messaging, emails and social networking, there seems to be a pandemic going around, and it's affecting the entire world.

 There are a lot of people who seem to think it's okay to go through a mate's cell phone, email or social networking media.
 It seems to be the way people can figure out whether or not they can catch their mate in a lie, or to see what's going on in their lives when they don't talk to them about it.
-12 Signs Your Husband Is Happily Married
+12 Ways To Know FOR SURE Your Husband Is Happy In Your Marriage

 Unless it is previously discussed between the couple, it is all kinds of wrong to go through someone's cell phone, email or social networking realm.
 Period.
 End of story.
 It's off-limits.
 There is not a valid reason for it.
 Are You Selfish?
 6 Ways To Tell